kuzzleio/documentation/src/guide/1/essentials/security/index.md

 - a boolean.
 If `true`, the `role` allows the given action.
 - {{{deprecated "1.4.0"}}} an object describing a dynamic right definition.
 For more information check out the <a href="{{ site_base_path }}guide/1/kuzzle-depth/roles-definitions">advanced roles documentation</a>.

-As an example, below is the `role` definition for minimum rights on admin console :
+As an example, below is the `role` definition that Kuzzle uses to request authorization from the anonymous user once the administrator account is created and anonymous access is blocked.

 ```js
 {